kuangzhou/kuangzhou.github.io/_pages/about.md

 # Openings

-I have openings for self-motivated undergraduate students and master students  with strong ability of statistics and programming skills.
+I have openings for self-motivated master students and undergraduate students with strong ability of statistics and programming skills (R and/or Python).
 Please feel free to contact me if you are interested in my research fields.